 All three are easier than you think with the right remodeling company.
 Here at Joyce Factory Direct, we want to make your bathroom better with new showers and bathtubs.
 We'll provide them for you without making it outrageously expensive.
 Plus, we'll bring efficiency in getting the project done on time without unnecessary wait times.

 Another thing to think about is the standard dimensions required for showers.
-The standard is usually around 36-inches deep, this might require some additional wall sections to pad out extra space.
+The standard is usually around 36-inches deep, even if this might require some additional wall sections to pad out extra space.

-With the tub removal done and a high-quality shower ready to go in place, your only other option is what kind of shower you want.
-Many of our clients love walk-in showers and curbless shower stalls which brings the most convenience, including for those with disabilities.
+With tub removal done and a high-quality shower ready to go in place, your only other option is what kind of shower you want.
+Many of our clients love walk-in showers and curb-less shower stalls in bringing the most convenience, including for those with disabilities.

-Considering our walk-in showers use a high quality acrylic, you have a durable material that holds up for years.
-You even have more convenience for cleaning since you don’t have the tight spaces for grime to develop as you do with tub-shower combinations.
+Considering most walk-in showers use ceramic tiles, you have a durable material that holds up for years to prevent worry about tile replacement every few years.
+You even have more convenience for cleaning since you don't have the tight spaces for grime to develop as you do with tub-shower combinations.

-The solution to this nowadays is the use of a specialized pan that fits flush with your existing floor so you won’t notice any slope.
+The solution to this nowadays is the use of a specialized tile that fits flush with your existing floor so you won't notice any slope.